Pooled Income Fund

 A gift that pools your generosity with others and pays you income for life.

-What remains when the income period ends supports the Cru ministries and missionaries you named at the start.
+When the income period ends, the remaining value of your share supports the Cru ministries and missionaries you named at the beginning.

 Explanation of Benefits